ghc-proposals/ghc-proposals/proposals/0000-deprecate-stm-invariants.rst

 Effect and Interactions
 -----------------------
 This will allow us to remove the invariants implementation from the runtime system.

+Current users of the interface have a few options to adapt their code to manually call invariant their checks where necessary.

 Costs and Drawbacks
 -------------------
-The removal of the interfaces will break any users.
+The removal of the interfaces will break any existing users.

 Alternatives
 ------------